Bhoomika229/AI-Food-Nutritional-Assistant/README.md

-# AI Food Nutrition Assistant
+# AI Food Nutrition Assistant (Multimodal AI Project)

 A multimodal AI system that detects food from images and provides nutritional analysis and health advice.